Linearly Bounded Conjugator Property for Mapping Class Groups: Preliminaries

 \end{itemize}

 \end{definition}

-We equip \mg with the combinatorial edge metric, denoted by $d_M = d_{\mg}$.
+We equip \mg with the combinatorial edge metric, denoted by $d_{\mg}$.
 Like \cc, \mg is connected and admits an action of \mcg by isometries.
 But unlike \cc, \mg is locally finite and the action of \mcg is proper.
-The quotient $\mg/\mcg$ is also finite, since there are only finitely many complete clean markings up to homeomorphisms of $\s$ \cite{MM2}.
-Thus, a standard application of \v{S}varc-Milnor implies the orbit map $\mcg \to \mg$ is an quasi-isometry.
+The quotient $\mg/\mcg$ is also finite, since there are only finitely many complete clean markings up to homeomorphisms of $\s$ \cite{MM00}.
+By a standard application of \v{S}varc-Milnor, the orbit map $\mcg \to \mg$ is a quasi-isometry.

 \begin{definition}[Projection of markings]